 If you or your spouse recently became a conditional permanent resident through marriage, now is the time to begin documenting your life together.
 Don’t wait until it is time to file Form I-751 to prove you have a good faith marriage.

-USCIS wants to make sure a marriage was entered for love, not for the sole purpose of obtaining a green card.
-A good faith marriage is one that is built on love and mutual respect and is entered with the intention of building a life together.
+U.S. Citizenship and Immigration Services (USCIS) wants to make sure a marriage was entered for love, not for the sole purpose of obtaining a green card.
+A good faith marriage is one that is built on love and is entered with the intention of building a life together.
 USCIS can’t know what happens inside the privacy of your home.
 Therefore, USCIS will try to interpret the true intention of the marriage when reviewing your Form I-751 petition and supporting documentation.

 A fraudulent or sham marriage, on the other hand, is when at least one of the parties of a marriage entered into the marriage for the purpose of circumventing immigration laws to falsely acquire immigration benefits.

 Why Proving a Good Faith Marriage is Important